Tell me about you…what do you love?

 What makes your life rewarding?

 It’s because I have two kids.
 One is ten and one is seven months.

 You are from Khayelitsha.
 What would you like to tell people about Khayelitsha if they haven’t been?

-Khayelitsha is a good place.
-I can say that as I live within it.
-We have ours scandals, like crime.
+Khayelitsha is a good place, I can say that as I live within it.
+We have our scandals, like crime.
 But this is something that is happening all over.

 Tell me about the community?

 I think we have changed ever since the democracy now people have places to go to, like business places.
-Some of our kids are more into sport, acting and dance.
+Some of our kids are more into sports, acting and dance.

 How old are you now?